muhAmanAlam/Specflow-BDD-with-CI-CD/README.md

-This is Task 01 of the two tasks assigned to me by the Next Basket Team

-The Task is performed using a Keyword-Driven C# based Web and API automation framework implementing:
+This is a Keyword-Driven C# based Web and API automation framework implementing:
 * Specflow
 * Selenium WebDriver
 * ExtentReports